-No. Action Timeline What success looks like 6.1 Proactively seek funding opportunities using Council's grant management system Annually Grant management system utilised to apply for relevant grants 6.2 Assess the costs and benefits of participation in the Commonwealth Government's Emissions Reduction Fund 2021-22 Review of Fund conducted for consideration54
+No. Action Timeline What success looks like 6.1 Proactively seek funding opportunities using Council's grant management system · Grant management system utilised to apply for relevant grants

-7. Performance and monitoring
+Performance and monitoring

-- Continue to measure performance of kerbside services through regional and local waste and recycling audits - Explore the potential to improve data capture on public place waste and recycling bins and illegal dumping incidents - Collect waste data from Council services, operations and facilities to track waste reduction and diversion achievements - Achieve compliance with ongoing and new EPA requirements.
+- Continue to measure performance of kerbside services through regional and local waste and recycling audits - Explore the potential to improve data capture on public place waste and recycling bins and illegal dumping incidents - Collect waste data from Council services, operations, and facilities to track waste reduction and diversion achievements - Achieve compliance with ongoing and new EPA requirements.

-No. Action Timeline What success looks like 7.1 Undertake a Waste Management Plan mid-term review 2022-23 Mid-term review completed 7.2 In all future waste service contracts incorporate the requirement for regular reporting on contamination 2022 onwards Future contracts specify reporting of contamination levels and type
+No. Action Timeline What success looks like 7.1 Assess performance of the Baw Baw Shire Council Waste Management Plan through a mid-term review 2022-23 Mid-term review completed 7.2 In all future waste service contracts incorporate the requirement for regular reporting on contamination 2022 onwards Future contracts specify reporting of contamination levels and type